0xPolygon/polygon-docs/docs/cdk/index.md

          <div class="product-list-item-header">
             <div class="feature-card-heading">Understand the CDK</div>
          </div>
-         <p class="feature-paragraph">A high-level overview of the CDK and why you would use it.</p>
+         <p class="feature-paragraph">A high-level overview of the CDK and why you might use it.</p>
       </a>
    </div>
    <div class="grid-item">